 Is Aegina or Hydra better for a day trip from Athens?

-Aegina is usually the easiest day trip because the ferry ride is shorter and runs very frequently.
-Hydra also works well as a day trip, but the ferry is longer, and you’ll spend more time walking or using water taxis once you arrive.
+Aegina is usually the easiest day trip due to its very short ferry time and frequent departures.
+Hydra also works well for a day trip, but it involves a longer ferry ride and more walking upon arrival.

-Can I visit both Aegina and Hydra on a day trip from Athens?
+Can you visit both Aegina and Hydra in one day?

 Is Hydra really car-free?